Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Supplementary Zero-shot RIS Results

-Here, we explain results not shown in the main paper.
-All inference is conducted on a single RTX A4000 (16 Gi) for all the models with CLIP ViT-B/32 and ViT-B/16 backbones.
-For the DFN ViT-H/14 backbone, a single RTX A6000 (48 Gi) is used.
-To ensure a fair comparison for calculating the inference time in Table~\ref{tab:time}, we use the same device, RTX A6000, for all the methods.
+This section presents additional results that are not included in the main paper.
+Note that all inference is conducted on a single RTX A4000 for all VLEs, except for SigLIPs and DFN ViT-H/14, where a single RTX A6000 is used.
+To ensure a fair comparison for calculating the inference time in \cref{tab:time}, we use the same device, RTX A6000, for all the methods.